Lorenzo the Magnificent

 He was the most powerful man in Florence (prince of the city in everything but title), noted humanist philosopher (he gathered great books to the Medici library, and great thinkers to his court), and an excellent poet in his own right.

-He is perhaps chiefly remembered, however, as the greatest patron of the arts in history.
-The list of artists he either discovered, supported, or encouraged in their careers reads like a who's-who of Old Masters: Leonardo da Vinci, Botticelli, Michelangelo, Ghirlandaio, Verrocchio, and others.
+The list of artists Lorenzo The Magnificent either discovered, supported, or encouraged in their careers reads like a who's-who of Old Masters: Leonardo da Vinci, Botticelli, Michelangelo, Ghirlandaio, Verrocchio, and many, many others.

 Related pages